-- 1. Planning and program development - Attend annual risk management workshop - Ensure all persons of authority on programs attend annual risk management workshop - Complete annual program planning process in the StudyAway Portal - 2.
-Marketing and recruitment of students - Create or update program brochures in the StudyAway Portal - i.
-Update any external websites, including social media platforms - Update Cost of Attendance Sheet - Open student applications for the term - Recruit program alumni to help market the program - Determine where and how to advertise the program - Participate in Study Away Fair - Plan classroom visits to promote program - Host information sessions for interested students - 3.
-Admissions - Respond to inquiries from potential applicants
+- 1. Planning and program development

+- Attend/review risk management workshop

+- Confirm partnerships with host organizations, including service-learning sites, classroom facilities, and guest speakers

+- Confirm program dates

+- Determine courses and recruit instructors

+- Draft budget

+- Confirm excursions

+- Confirm accommodations

+- Arrange flight details with travel agents

+- Complete OGE/Global Education new program planning process

+- 2. Marketing and recruitment of students

+- Create or udate program brochures, flyers and website(s), including in StudyAway

+Portal

+- Open online program application when approved

+- Recruit prior participants to help market the program

+- Determine where and how to advertise the program

+- Participate in Study Away Fair

+- Plan classroom visits to promote program

+Host information sessions for interested students

+3. Admissions

-- Review applicants, including their conduct records, and make admissions decisions - Contact accepted students - i.
-Provide students with a deadline, set by the Program Director, by which they must both commit to the program and pay a deposit - ii.
-Students who do not complete both of these steps by the deadline should be moved to a waitlist - Respond to inquiries from accepted students (and their parents) - Monitor statuses and deposits from accepted students - Create and maintain a waitlist of students - Ensure that committed students have completed all additional application requirements - Manage student withdrawals - 4.
-Pre-departure preparation and orientation - Confirm that all students have paid their tuition and fees for the program, or, if they are expecting financial aid, that the Bursar's Office has confirmed that they are expected to receive the aid prior to departure or by the Drop/Add deadline - Ensure all students have made necessary travel arrangements - Ensure all students have required vaccinations - Load academic courses, provide Permission of Department/ of Major as necessary, and ensure students are registered - Pay invoices to vendors (working with UGA Procurement as appropriate) - Apply for petty cash through the Bursar's Office, if appropriate - Update program student handbook - Hold mandatory pre-departure orientation session(s) - i.
-Track student attendance - Confirm all arrangements with host organizations (including airport pick-ups, accommodations, meals, excursions, service-learning sites, classroom arrangements, etc.) - 5.
-On-site administration - Handle all personal and medical issues involving students - Ensure students are meeting expected requirements (academic and behavioral) - Handle any emergencies that may arise and report issues as required by the Risk Management Policy - Create incident reports using the online system as necessary - Work with CISI insurance to coordinate providing and/or payment of services, as necessary - Work with host organizations and vendors to ensure all arrangements are proceeding as planned - Adjust to any unexpected modifications to the schedule - Ensure students are on time for all departures - Manage fund and receipts; document and record transactions daily - 6.
-Post-program
+- Respond to inquiries from potential applicants - Review applicants, including their conduct records, and make admissions decisions - Contact accepted students - Respond to inquiries from accepted students (and their parents) - Monitor deposits from accepted students, make new offers if students do not commit - Ensure that committed students have completed all additional application requirements - Manage student withdrawals

+4. Pre-departure preparation and orientation

+- Confirm that all students have paid their tuition and fees for the program, or, if they are expecting financial aid, that the Bursar's Office has confirmed that they are expected to receive the aid prior to departure or by the Drop/Add deadline - Ensure all students have made necessary travel arrangements - Ensure all students have required vaccinations - Load academic courses and ensure students are registered - Pay invoices to vendors (working with UGA Procurement as appropriate) - Apply for petty cash, if appropriate - Update program student handbook - Hold orientation session(s) - Confirm all arrangements with host organizations (including airport pick-ups, accommodations, meals, excursions, service-learning sites, classroom arrangements, etc.)

+5. On-site administration

+- Handle all personal and medical issues involving students - Ensure students are meeting expected requirements (academic and behavioral) - Handle any emergencies that may arise and report issues as required by the Risk Management Policy - Work with host organizations and vendors to ensure all arrangements are proceeding as planned - Adjust to any unexpected modifications to the schedule - Ensure students are on time for all departures - Manage fund and receipts; document and record transactions daily

+6. Post-program

-- Submit petty cash reconciliation, receipts for reimbursement, and invoices to business manager in a timely manner or as posted by UGA Finance & Administration (Accounts Payable, Bursar, etc.) - Assist business manager with close out of program, submitting Close of Program financial reports and documentation to OGE Finance & Operations by posted deadlines - Schedule a debriefing session with OGE upon return - Review and publish student reviews and testimonials in the StudyAway Portal - Submit OGE/Global Education annual program planning documentation
+- Submit petty cash reconciliation, receipts for reimbursement, and invoices to business manager in a timely manner or as posted by UGA Finance & Administration (Accounts Payable, Bursar, etc.) - Assist business manager with close out of program, submitting Close of Program financial reports and documentation to OGE Finance & Operations by posted deadlines

+- Schedule a debriefing session with OGE upon return - Submit OGE/Global Education annual program planning documentation